data-integrations/wrangler/docs/directives/drop.md

 drop <column>[,<column>]*
 ```

 The `<column>` is the name of the column in the record to be droped.
-If the `<column>`
-does not exist in the record, the directive fails.

 ## Usage Notes